Requirements and Courses - ES&L

 --at least 2.0 FCEs at the 300+ level.

 Courses taken in fulfillment of requirement 5 above may not be counted toward the Group courses in 6 here.
+Please note, students who entered program before May 2016 can count TRN203H1 in group B or TRN204H1 in group C if spaces became available in these courses.

 Two Senior Limited Enrolment Courses